Current Openings

 Research Assistant Duties:

-• assist with day-to-day running of the cognitive neuroscience lab
+• Assist with day-to-day running of the cognitive neuroscience lab

-• assist with data collection assist with data analysis
+• Assist with data collection assist with data analysis

 Number of openings: 2